vicentebolea/DAV-SDK.github.io/Products/ADIOS.md

         <strong>Sustainability</strong>
       </td>
       <td>
-        ADIOS's fundamental capabilities are file-based storage I/O and various in situ data transfers, namely in memory, in the system, and in wide-area-network staging.
+        ADIOS2's fundamental capabilities are file-based storage I/O and various in situ data transfers, namely in memory, in the system, and in wide-area-network staging.
 The continued support of these capabilities in updated or new systems and evolving or new applications is highly dependent on DOE funding.
       </td>
     </tr>
     <tr>